- Brand guide

 When multiple internal units need to be identified, do not use multiple SFU logos together.

-Instead, use SFU’s masterbrand logo or the dominant institutional or extension logo and then include the names of other partner units within a subheader positioned in an opposing corner of the composition, as shown in the examples on the right.
+Instead, use the institutional SFU logo or the dominant academic unit or extension logo and then include the names of other partner units within a subheader positioned in an opposing corner of the composition, as shown in the examples on the right.
 The subheader should be set in DIN Pro Condensed Black.

 The subheader should be written in a way that explains the relationship of the units, as demonstrated in these examples.